IHE/EMS/Transformations/HL7 CDA to NEMSIS/C-CDA-R2.1_CCD_to_NEMSIS-3.5.0.md

 This transformation generates a complete NEMSIS `eOutcome` section, filling in "Not Values" where data are not available in the C-CDA document.

-Determine the encounter type from `ClinicalDocument/componentOf/encompassingEncounter/code/@code`.
-The value `EMER` is considered an emergency department encounter; any other value is considered an inpatient encounter.
-This affects which of several data elements in the `eOutcome` section are populated by the transformation.
+The **emergency department encounter** is the first encounter (chronologically) where `effectiveTime/low` is after `$startDateTime` and `code` contains one of several CPT codes that represent an emergency department visit.
+The **inpatient encounter** is the first encounter (chronologically) where `effectiveTime/low` is after `$startDateTime` and `code` contains one of several CPT codes that represent an inpatient visit.
+The codes are listed in the `$encType` variable in the transformation.

 * **eOutcome.01 - Emergency Department Disposition**
   HL7 recommends using NUBC UB-04 FL17 Patient Status (2.16.840.1.113883.3.88.12.80.33) but also allows other code sets, such as Discharge Disposition (HL7) (2.16.840.1.113883.12.112).
 NEMSIS supports a subset of those code sets.
 Map the code if it is supported by NEMSIS.
 This translation could be improved by mapping non-NEMSIS-supported codes to NEMSIS-supported codes.
 For example, all codes in the 30s could be mapped to "30", since they represent variations of "Still a Patient".